markusdd/OpenDTUFusionDocs/README.md

 3) verify the 3V3 power indicator LED comes on
 4) press and hold the boot button
-5) simultaniously press the reset button, afterwards you can release boot 6-8) make sure to connect the antennas (if you don't have a certain inverter series in use, you might either omit the NRF (HM series) or CMT (HMS/HMT series) antenna)
+5) simultaniously press the reset button, afterwards you can release boot
+6) make sure to connect the Wifi antenna
+7) if you have a HM series inverter in use (or some compatible TSUN model) it requires NRF24 functionality, so connect this antenna
+8) if you have a HMS/HMT series inverter in use, connect the CMT antenna here

 This should have put the bootloader in flashing mode and the device should show up in your OS and you can flash, debug and monitor.